diogotcorreia/master-thesis/docs/content/ch02-background.typ

 A commonality between the gadgets in the previous section is that they either require access to `__globals__` to perform some kind of traversal, or need to exist in the same class hierarchy as the start traversal object.
-However, this does not work on classes defined natively in CPython, at the C++ level, because those are immutable.
+However, this does not work on classes defined natively in CPython
+#footnote[CPython is one of many Python interpreter implementations, and is written in C.
+Given its status as the reference implementation, it is the most widely used.], at the C level, because those are immutable.
 Furthermore, all of their methods lack any reference to `__globals__`, as well as `__defaults__` and `__kwdefaults__`.
 In practice, this means that even given a function vulnerable to class